 If you're teaching ELA, you don't have to ignore the holiday!
 You can incorporate Pi Day into your classroom through a novel study.

 Pie by Sarah Weeks is a great novel for engaging readers and has so many opportunities to work on those important comprehension skills your students should be close to mastering.
-Plus, I've already created an entire Pie Novel Unit so you'll have everything you need to get started without the stress of planning.
+Plus, I’ve already created an entire Pie Novel Unit, so you’ll have everything you need to get started without the stress of planning.

 Spring Equinox – March 20